Persecution of Christians in the Eastern Bloc: German Democratic Republic

 The government put significant pressure on the churches to submit to its authority, nonetheless.
 It did not, however, attempt to implement the same level of state control over churches as occurred in other Warsaw pact countries.
 The regime had difficulties in attempting to control the Protestant churches in Germany as a result of their fragmented nature, even down to the local level and the regionalism present in Germany.

-Like in neighboring Poland, the churches in East Germany championed the mass political dissent against the regime in the 1980s.
+As in neighboring Poland, the churches in East Germany championed the mass political dissent against the regime in the 1980s.
 Most of the mass protests began with church prayer meetings that provided a focus for the opposition.
 It fostered the youth counter culture and emphasized the church's positive role in society.
 The churches fostered discussion on issues such as rock music, sexuality, life in the third world, alcoholism, life in the GDR, and the militarization of society, etc. This drew large crowds.

 The churches promoted change in the GDR, not by overthrowing the authorities, but through peaceful change.